mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 long enough to reach this high-skilled level (Fantilli and McDougall, 2009).
-In fact, the accomplishment of an educational organization, student performance can to an extensive degree be measured by the level of job satisfaction of its teachers.
+In fact, the accomplishment of an educational organization, student performance can to an extensive degree be measured by the level of job satisfaction of its teachers (Pepe, 2017).

 Chaaban, Y. and Du, X. (2017) According to international research, novice teachers may experience several challenges as they adapt to their